Static Vs Dynamic Website : Which is the best?

 Many websites still use static websites for static pages like announcement pages, landing pages, coming soon pages.
 The convenience and stability of static websites have worked well for these applications as they do not require constant editing.
 Another place where static pages find refuge in these times is simple readable websites that have less number of pages.
 These websites require faster responses than convenient editing.
 As static websites are faster than dynamic websites, websites like these make use of that.

 On the other page, the dynamic websites provide more room for advanced features.
-The server side scripting is updated according to the latest trends.
+The server-side scripting is updated according to the latest trends.
 This lets developers make use of the latest trends out in the market to spruce up their website.
 Live videos, interactive forums, 360-degree media, you name it.
 Tons of features like this can be added to the website in a jiffy.
 And for a website that requires constant updating, dynamic websites will provide convenient editing.
 As the need to edit every single page is eliminated, it is easier to update content.
 Even for a user with minimal or no coding knowledge, updating the content on a website will be a piece of cake.

 The role of Content Management Systems in the Static Vs Dynamic website debate.

-The popularity of CMS has lead to most dynamic websites to make use of these systems.
+The popularity of CMS has to lead to most dynamic websites to make use of these systems.
 Almost all of the dynamic websites out there is managed using a CMS.
 Exceptions do exist but that is the general case.
-On the other hand, static websites have no provision to add a CMS into the equation as there is no server side coding.
+On the other hand, static websites have no provision to add a CMS into the equation as there is no server-side coding.
 This will drastically reduce its usability.
 The massive degree of convenience offered by a CMS is enjoyed by most dynamic users.
 Usage of a CMS can help in updating content or managing the website.

 Using a CMS can also save you a lot of money and time as you don’t have to pay your web developer a large sum to produce CMS based websites.
 On the other hand, creating a static website requires more coding which can lead to inflated web development bills.
 Though static websites are cheaper to host, many hosting plans available now are affordable, even for dynamic websites.